jimfrize/SWTG/README.md

 This will compile a binary called SWTG that will be suitable for use on your system.<br/>
 Please direct any questions or comments to jim@sonodrome.co.uk

+This software is available for personal use under the CC BY-NC 4.0 license: https://creativecommons.org/licenses/by-nc/4.0/